Restored Caravaggio's "Lazarus" shown in Rome

 "During this period of his life, Caravaggio was forced to finish his paintings very quickly and therefore he refined his technique in order to achieve this objective," said restorer Anna Maria Marcone.

-"He used local materials and used the dark background in order to quickly realize the figures," she told a news conference.
+"He used local materials and used the dark background in order to quickly realise the figures," she told a news conference.

 The painting was done on six pieces of canvas - five vertical and one horizontal -- that were sewn together to reach the desired size.